virgili0/Virgilio/Topics/prerequisites.md

 Suppose you still have to buy a calculator for other needs, let's see which are some good options:

 - [**This video**](https://www.youtube.com/watch?v=dtFZrFKMiPI) from Siraj Raval explains you pretty well which components are important and why.
-- [These Quora answers] are straightforward (you can notice that they suggest to leverage the cloud first) .
+- [These Quora answers](https://www.quora.com/What-laptop-computer-should-I-purchase-for-deep-learning-How-much-will-it-cost) are straightforward (you can notice that they suggest to leverage the cloud first) .
 - [This](https://towardsdatascience.com/build-a-deep-learning-rig-for-800-4434e21a424f) Medium article shows you how to build an 800 dollars rig for Machine Learning.

+As we have seen the important component for ML calculations is the GPU, in particular the amount of video memory that owns.
+WARNING: You definitely want to have a GPU compatible with [Cuda](https://blogs.nvidia.com/blog/2012/09/10/what-is-cuda-2/), the parallelization platform of Nvidia, the largest GPU manufacturer.

+This article](https://blog.slavv.com/picking-a-gpu-for-deep-learning-3d4795c273b9) explains how to choose a GPU that supports Cuda.

-## Further reading
+## Conclusions

+We have seen how the three elements (data, know-how and computing power) are strictly necessary to develop ML solutions for everyday problems.
+If you are a student or just a curious cat you will have an easy time thanks to Google Colab and the free power it offers.
+If you're part of a team in a company thinking about starting to experiment with ML at scale, consider the ever richer and better ML services offered by the big technology vendors.

 ----